SEO is a hard nut to crack.

 The search engine pioneer Google changes its algorithm around 600 times each year.
 Safe to say that SEO is never stagnant.
 Google constantly changes it.

 It means optimizing SEO is not a one-time story.
-It requires constant efforts to rank higher on SEO!
+It requires constant efforts to rank higher on search engine rankings!

 Hey… but there are still some areas that Google hasn’t changed.
 You can still work on them to get better traffic and conversions.